ovshake/finetune-sd/README.md

 | eWuc6TXc8Ok.jpg: 0.701 | ![](./test/gt_images/eWuc6TXc8Ok.jpg) | ![](./test/sd1-5/eWuc6TXc8Ok.jpg) | ![](./test/finetuned/eWuc6TXc8Ok.jpg) |
 | MqlbnO4W8ZE.jpg: 0.665 | ![](./test/gt_images/MqlbnO4W8ZE.jpg) | ![](./test/sd1-5/MqlbnO4W8ZE.jpg) | ![](./test/finetuned/MqlbnO4W8ZE.jpg) |
 | _Ui26s8zR_c.jpg: 0.618 | ![](./test/gt_images/_Ui26s8zR_c.jpg) | ![](./test/sd1-5/_Ui26s8zR_c.jpg) | ![](./test/finetuned/_Ui26s8zR_c.jpg) |

+# What can we conclude?

+We can see that even though LPIPS score is better for the finetuned model, FID score is higher.
+Since these are perceptual distance metric, the lower, the better.
+Hence, there is a lot of scope of improvement.
+Due to time limitations, we could only train for few steps.
+But ideally, we can finetune for more steps, ideally 15000 steps is recommended in the original script.
+Also, we can do various hyperparameter tuning, on the learning rate and other finetuning parameters.
+During sampling, we can experiment with various diffusion steps.

+Also, the original SD 1.5 model has used CLIP Text encoder.
+Using [CLIP Interrogator](https://huggingface.co/spaces/pharma/CLIP-Interrogator) may have fetched better results, with prompts in line with CLIP embeddings.